Effective Date: August 15, 2022

 Changes to This Notice

 We reserve (have) the right to change this Notice.
 We reserve (have) the right to make the revised or changed Notice effective for health information we already have about you and for any future health information.
 We will post a copy of the revised Notice in the places where we provide medical services and on our website.
-The Notice will contain the effective date on the first page, in the top right-hand corner.
+The Notice will contain the effective date on the first page, in the top left-hand corner.
 We will provide to you, if you ask us, a copy of the Notice that is currently in effect each time you register at UPMC as an inpatient or outpatient for treatment or health care services.

 If You Have Questions About This Notice